Expert Gas Furnace Repair in San Antonio, TX

-As much as we hope that nothing goes wrong with your furnace, sometimes things are beyond our control and a visit from the repairman is necessary.
-Here are some reasons why your furnace may have gone kaput:
+As much as we hope nothing goes wrong with your furnace, sometimes things are beyond our control and professional repairs are necessary.
+Here are some reasons why your gas furnace may have broken down:

 - The air filter is very dirty: If you’ve forgotten to change your air filter for a while, it can get clogged with dirt and debris.

-- Your furnace doesn’t have enough gas in it: It’s hard for a gas furnace to work properly without the gas part.
+- Your furnace doesn’t have enough gas: It’s hard for a gas furnace to work properly without sufficient gas.

-- Your furnace has built up a lot of condensation: This means that your water reservoir is most likely full, meaning your furnace cannot work properly!
+- Your furnace has built up a lot of condensation: This means your water reservoir is most likely full, meaning your furnace can’t work properly.

 - The thermostat is broken: Jabbing the power button and it’s not listening to you?
 Your thermostat is probably broken, which may mean more serious furnace repairs, too.